JDMusc/Online-Bullying-Image-Classification/README.md

         * We reduced the number of short-circuit blocks to 3
     * The number of convolution channels in the beginning can be specified so model has less parameters
         * We reduced number of first-layer convolution channels to 32
+    * Will be easier to combine attention with ResNet as described in [Residual Attention Network for Image Classification](https://arxiv.org/abs/1704.06904)

 Performance results
     * 96% accuracy training set, 55% accuracy validation set
         * 10% boost in validation set accuracy by using reduced number of convolution channels and short-circuit blocks
-    * With Resnet-18 architecture, validation set accuracy (45%) even when train set accuracy was close to 100%.

-We plan to combine attention with ResNet as described in [Residual Attention Network for Image Classification](https://arxiv.org/abs/1704.06904)

  Our technology stack was PyTorch, with TensorBoard for visualization.